FidelityInternational/cicimages-tools/exercises/IaC/ansible/roles/README.md

 ## How to define a Role
 **Note:** Before going any further run `cic down` and `cic up` to reset the cic test infrastructure.

-The playbook we looked at earlier essentially gave the a role of application server to both the `tomcat-server` and `jetty-server` hosts.
-Therefore lets define a role called `application-server` that:
+The playbook we looked at earlier essentially gave the role of application server to both the `tomcat-server` and `jetty-server` hosts.
+Therefore let's define a role called `application-server` that:

 - Installs Java
 - Downloads an archive containing the application server
 - Unpacks the archive to the desired location
 - Starts the server

 Ansible automatically tries to find any role that you reference in a directory called `roles`.
-The `roles` directory should be local to the Playbook.
+The `roles` directory should be relative to the Playbook.

-Let's start by by the creating the `roles` directory at `ansible/roles`, i.e. run "mkdir ansible/roles".
+Let's start by by the creating the `roles` directory at `ansible/roles`, i.e. run `mkdir ansible/roles`.

 Each directory inside the `roles` directory represents a role.
 Therefore to create a role called `application-server` create the following directory `ansible/roles/application-server`.